María Sánchez (footballer): Tigres UANL

 Sánchez signed with Tigres UANL for 2021 and helped the team win the Clausura 2021.
 After a loan to the Houston Dash for June, Sánchez returned for the Apertura 2020 in which UANL reached the final and lost in a shootout.
-The club posted a farewell video on December 22, and Sánchez replied with gratitude for her to fulfill her "dreams."
+The club posted a farewell video on 22 December, and Sánchez replied with gratitude for her to fulfill her "dreams."

 Houston Dash

-2021 (loan)

 In March 2021, Houston Dash acquired Sánchez's NWSL rights from Chicago in exchange for Houston's second-round pick in the 2022 NWSL Draft.
-She signed for a month-long loan from Tigres in June 2021 and scored her first goal in the league in a 2-1 victory over the Orlando Pride.
+She signed for a month-long loan from Tigres in June 2021 and scored her first goal in the league in a 2–1 victory over the Orlando Pride.
 Although her loan ended, Houston retained her NWSL rights.

-2022 season

-Prior to the 2022 NWSL Expansion Draft, the Dash released a list of nine protected players that included "a contracted international player who has not yet been announced."
+Before the 2022 NWSL Expansion Draft, the Dash released a list of nine protected players that included "a contracted international player who has not yet been announced."
 The NWSL released the same list but named Sánchez as that player, although her contract signing would not be officially announced until 2022.
 On 6 January 2022, the Dash announced that Sánchez had been signed to a two-year contact.
-“Joining the Dash is such a privilege for me,” Sánchez said.
-“It’s getting another shot at my dream, and I couldn’t be more excited to do it with a team and coaching staff that I have tremendous respect for!”
+"Joining the Dash is such a privilege for me," Sánchez said.
+"It's getting another shot at my dream, and I couldn't be more excited to do it with a team and coaching staff that I have tremendous respect for!"
+In December 2023, Sánchez signed a three-year contract with the Dash reportedly worth almost US$1.5 million, the richest contract in NWSL history.

+San Diego Wave

+The Dash went 1–2–1 to start the 2024 season.
+ESPN reported on 14 April 2024 that Sánchez wanted to be immediately traded from the Dash, which she confirmed on social media on 18 April.
+The Dash traded Sánchez to San Diego Wave FC on 20 April for $300,000 in intra-league transfer funds, $200,000 in allocation money, and an international slot for 2024 and 2025.
+Sánchez made her debut for the Wave one week later in a home victory over Bay FC.
+She scored her first goal with San Diego against the same opponent during an NWSL x Liga MX Femenil Summer Cup match in July, tallying an assist in the same match.
+On 18 September 2024, Sánchez scored a hat-trick against Portland Thorns FC in the CONCACAF W Champions Cup.
+Sánchez's three second-half goals lifted the Wave to a comeback victory after facing a two-goal deficit.

+Tigres UANL

+On 23 June 2025, Sánchez returned to Tigres UANL for an undisclosed fee.